dns2/RBX-DQ-AutoLobby/README.md

 * Method

-   `"autoexec"` or `"loadfile"` : Tells the script whether to let the autofarm run from autoexec or load it from the exploit workspace folder once entering a dungeon.*
+   `"autoexec"` or `"loadfile"` : Tells the script whether to let the autofarm run from autoexec or load it from the exploit workspace folder once entering a dungeon.

 * NameOfAutofarmFile

-   `"AutofarmFileName.lua"` : The exact filename you have for Blake's Autofarm file.
-The file must be located in your exploit workspace folder*
+   `"AutofarmFileName.lua"` : The **exact** filename you have for Blake's Autofarm file. *The file must be located in your exploit workspace folder*.